dtip/steamroller/README.md

 Upset your colleagues by autoformatting their Erlang.

 This rebar3 plugin is early stage and not yet suitable for use in production.
-In particular, it has not yet been testing on records or maps.
+In particular, it has not yet been tested on records or maps.

 Use
 ---